fru-io/docs/docs/index.md

 - [Support is here for you](https://docs.fru.io/ support/).

 ## Integrations
-- The Fru Team is planning first-class integrations between [Fru-Local and Fru-Live](https://Fru.readthedocs.io/en/stable/users/providers/Fru-Live/).
-If you have ideas or want to help us shape our roadmap, please [get in touch](https://dash.fru.io/ support/).
+- The Fru Team is planning first-class integrations between [DDEV-Local and Fru.io](https://Fru.readthedocs.io/en/stable/users/providers/Fru-Live/).
+If you have ideas or want to help us shape our roadmap, please [get in touch](https://console.fru.io/ support/).

 All the best,
 The Fru Team